 (3) A document purporting to be signed by a person as a delegate of the Commission shall be deemed, unless the contrary is established, to have been signed by such a delegate and to have been so signed pursuant to the exercise of a power duly delegated to the person by the Commission.

 (4) In this section —

-government inspector and the Chief Casino Officer have the meanings given in the Casino Control Act 1984.
+government inspector and Chief Casino Officer have the meanings given in the Casino Control Act 1984.

 [Section 16 amended by No. 24 of 1998 s.
 37; No. 35 of 2003 s.
 131.]

 Division 5 — Proceedings